cmotte4git/paradime-dbt-social-challenge/README.md

 - makefile
 - data_tests

-I let aside analysis part, I ran few analyses on Hex but I didn't leverage full potential from this dataset
+Main goal was to level up my dbt skills so modeling is much more developped than analysis on Hex

 ## Architectures
 ![image](https://github.com/user-attachments/assets/3d3929c7-080d-47d1-ba91-a6b8802913f2)